mantidproject/mantid/docs/source/release/v3.7.0/indirect_inelastic.rst

 - Updated the :ref:`SimulatedDensityOfStates <algm-SimulatedDensityOfStates>` workflow diagram to show an overview of the algorithm.

-- the *Iqt* interface now validates that EMin is strictly less than EMax
+- the *Iqt* interface now validates that EMin is strictly less than EMax and that they are both not equal to 0

 Bugfixes